WHATS HOT

 A Menopause – Seriously!
 I Never Thought It Was Possible

-Both menopause and pregnancy can cause a variety of physical and emotional in a ’s body.
+Both menopause and can cause a variety of physical and emotional changes in a woman’s body.
 Menopause is the permanent end of a woman’s menstrual cycle and fertility, while pregnancy is the result of a fertilized egg implanted in the uterus and developing into a fetus.

 When menopause and pregnancy happen at the same time, it can be confusing and even scary for some women.
 However, there are resources available to help you understand what’s happening in your body and how to cope with the changes.